 The PEC will evaluate responses against the questions set out in Sections 5.04 through 5.07 and assign a single score for each section.
-Offerors' responses for each section will be rated by each PEC member assigning a score between 1 and the maximum score for each section.
+Offerors' responses for each section will be rated comparatively against one another with each PEC member assigning a score of 1, 5, or 10 (with 10 representing the highest score, 5 representing the average score, and 1 representing the lowest score).
+Responses that are similar or lack dominant information to differentiate the offerors from each other will receive the same score.
+Therefore, it is the offeror's responsibility to provide dominant information and differentiate themselves from their competitors.

-After the PEC has scored each section, the scores for each section will be recorded and applicable points for preferences and the cost proposal will be awarded.
+After the PEC has scored each section, the scores for each section will be totaled and the following formula will be used to calculate the amount of points awarded for that section: